 The cost of a college education is of vital concern to students, their parents and the educational institutions they attend.
 This section identifies many sources of financial aid and information about university programs and policies that are designed to help students finance a college education at St. Thomas.
 Whenever possible, students will want to take advantage of opportunities such as federal and state grants, loans and student employment programs.
 It is important that proper application for aid be made by the deadlines noted.

 The University of St. Thomas participates in all Federal and State financial aid programs.
-These programs include scholarships and grants, loans and work-study.
+These programs include scholarships and grants, loans and student employment.
 In addition, the university offers institutional merit-based scholarships and grants to those students who have excelled academically and/or made contributions to their school, community or church.

 Financial Aid Information on the Web

 For the most current information regarding the application process, scholarships, grants, student employment, student loans and financial aid policies at the University of St. Thomas, visit the undergraduate financial aid website at www.stthomas.edu/financialaid/undergraduate.

 To be considered for financial aid, a student must be admitted to the university as a degree-seeking student.

 Students wishing to apply for need-based financial aid or federal student loans must complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA collects information about the student and his/her family, considers that data in light of the federal financial aid formula and determines financial need.